withastro/roadmap/active-rfcs/0000-build-performance.md

 # Drawbacks

 - We have heavily promoted the usage of `Astro.resolve` since its inception, as a way to build assets contained in `src/`.
 This will be a big departure.
-- Having `client:` and `local:` directives both be static might be unintuitive to some, since regular attributes can be added dynamically.
-  - In a future RFC it might make sense to have a blanket requirement that *all* directives be statically added to the template.
-This would teach developers to expect that requirement.

 # Alternatives